laminlabs/lamin-blog/docs/scportrait.md

 ## Generating single-cell images

-To generate a single cell image dataset we apply a segmentation mask to the image, and then extract images of individual cells.
+To generate a single-cell image dataset we apply a segmentation mask to the image, and then extract images of individual cells.
 The Xenium dataset provides a segmentation mask already (**Figure 3**).

 <div style="text-align: center">
 <img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/vfTvQso0dF5vXLl30000.png" width="500" style="padding: 0;"/>